GertKl/ALPs_with_SWYFT/README.md

-# Framework for performing Neural Ratio Estimation (NRE) for ALP searches (using the SWYFT-package)
+# Framework for performing Neural Ratio Estimation (NRE) for Axion-like particle-searches (using the SWYFT-package)

+NOTE: The framework is developed for private use, so incompatibilities with different systems are to be expected.
+However, it usually runs well on linux.

 # Setup